-Visit the Women's and Gender Studies Web site for more information.
-Download a fact sheet about SLU's women's and gender studies degree.
+Download a fact sheet about SLU's undergraduate women's and gender studies degree.

-Overview: Women's and gender studies is a field that integrates knowledge from a variety of perspectives to study the situations of women in different world cultures and in different ethnic groups within the United States with a focus on today and with attention to the historical contributions of women in building nations and cultures.
+Students delve into feminist theory, methodologies and strategies of interpretation and explore the situations of women in different world cultures and in ethnic groups within the United States.
+You'll examine both modern issues surrounding women's and gender studies and the historical contributions of women in building nations and cultures.

 What You'll Learn in SLU's Women's and Gender Studies Degree Program

 Women and gender studies courses at SLU analyze women's experiences with regard to their bodies, psychology, history, history, ways of thinking, and styles of communication and leadership.